Hidden Magnetism in Periodically Modulated One Dimensional Dipolar Fermions

-Motivated by the aforementioned reasons, in this paper we investigate the properties of a dipolar fermionic mixture subject to a rapid time periodic modulation of the on-site interaction and trapped in a one-dimensional (1D) optical lattice (OL).
+Motivated by the aforementioned reasons, in this paper we investigate the properties of a dipolar fermionic mixture subject to a rapid time periodic modulation of the on-site interaction and trapped in a one-dimensional (1D) optical lattice.
 In this regime Floquet theory can be applied.
-It allows to derive an effective time independent model where an additional term of CHP appears.
-When the effective model is treated within bosonization approach \cite{giamarchi}, its behavior appears to be well described in the charge sector; and only partly captured in the spin sector.
-Indeed, once quasi-exact density matrix renormalization group (DMRG) \cite{white} calculations are performed, a further spin gapped region is found.
-Its presence can be ascribed to the coupling in this region of charge and spin degrees of freedom (DOFs).
-The diverse quantum phases are shown to be characterized by hidden magnetic order in the charge and, noticeably, in the spin DOFs.
-Crucially this magnetism can be solely detected by the non-vanishing of string-like nonlocal order parameters (NLOPs).
+It allows to derive an effective time independent model where an additional term of CHPs appears.
+When we treat the effective model within bosonization approach \cite{giamarchi}, its behavior is reduced to that of two spin-charge separated sine-Gordon models.
+The latter turns out to capture well the charge sector, predicting in particular the presence of hidden charge order; and to only partly describe the behavior in the spin sector, since Haldane spin order appears to be ruled out.
+In fact, once quasi-exact density matrix renormalization group (DMRG) \cite{white} calculations are performed, a further spin gapped region is found with respect to bosonization predictions.
+Noticeably, this is characterized by the presence of hidden magnetic order in the spins.
+This magnetism can be solely detected by the non-vanishing of string-like nonlocal order parameters (NLOPs).
 Finally we discuss how all our achievements can be experimentally reproduced with the ongoing experimental setups involving magnetic atoms.

-\paragraph{Model.} We consider a balanced unit density two components ($\uparrow$ and $\downarrow$) dipolar Fermi mixture of $N$ particles with onsite periodically modulated interaction trapped in a 1D OL.
-Within a single band approximation, i. e. for their deep OL, the extended Fermi-Hubbard model (EFHM) \cite{Lahaye2009} gives an accurate description of the system
+\paragraph{Model.} We consider a balanced unit density two components ($\sigma=\uparrow,\downarrow$) dipolar Fermi mixture of $N$ particles \cite{note1} with onsite periodically modulated interaction trapped in a 1D optical lattice.
+Within a single band approximation, i. e. for a deep optical lattice, the extended Fermi-Hubbard model \cite{Lahaye2009} gives an accurate description of the system